RevenueCat/purchases-ios/Documentation.docc/V4_API_Migration_guide.md

 ### Automatic Migration
 When building your project using v4, Xcode should automatically provide one-click fixes methods and types that have been renamed.
 For the most part, the migration should be doable by just building and applying Xcode's automatic fix-its when they pop up.

+If you see any issues or new APIs that fix-its didn't cover, we'd appreciate [bug reports](https://github.com/RevenueCat/purchases-ios/issues/new?assignees=&labels=bug&template=bug_report.md&title=)!

 ### New Types

 To better support `StoreKit 2`, `RevenueCat v4` introduces several new types to encapsulate data from `StoreKit 1` and `StoreKit 2`: